-Over the years, I have seen many traders and investors alike, fall foul of the notion of trading from the heart.
-Success in markets is all about process – there will be one set of circumstances faced by the market should President Obama be re-elected – and another if he is not.
-It is this, which is the focus and what your trading processes need to tackle and, as a consequence, where the money is made.
+Over the years, I have seen many traders and investors alike.
+Fall foul of the notion of trading from the heart.
+Success in markets is all about the process.
+There will be one set of circumstances.
+That faced by the market should President Obama be re-elected.
+And another if he is not.
+It is this, which is the focus and what your trading processes need to tackle.
+And, as a consequence.
+Where the money is made.
 No emotion – just simply a set of circumstances from which to make decisions.

-Prices have traded lower on the back of an increased aversion to Risk assets, as a consequence of the deteriorating global outlook.
-The recent US earnings season was littered with global giants delivering disappointing earnings – a clear reflection of the slowdown in global growth.
+Prices have traded lower on the back of an increased aversion to Risk assets.
+As a consequence of the deteriorating global outlook.
+The recent US earnings season was litter with global giants delivering disappointing earnings – a clear reflection of the slowdown in global growth.
 Equally in Europe, Spain has continued to suffer, entering its second year of official recession.
 China has been slowing too – albeit still over 7% annual growth.
 What is your view for Oil?

-So here is a one strategy for you re oil – Are you bullish or bearish – and how confident are you in that view?
+So here is one strategy for you re-oil – Are you bullish or bearish and how confident are you in that view?

 Odds are in the current market – neither – as there are many variables.
 How about “I think its going to move and by a fair bit, I just don’t know the direction?”

 How do you trade that kind of view – simply, through an options strategy called the straddle.